elicassion/3DTRL/README.md

 # Learning Viewpoint-Agnostic Visual Representations by Recovering Tokens in 3D Space
+by Jinghuan Shang, Srijan Das and Michael S. Ryoo

 We present 3DTRL, a plug-and play layer in Transformer using 3D camera transformations to recover tokens in 3D that learns viewpoint-agnostic representations.
 Check our [pre-print paper]() and [project page](https://www3.cs.stonybrook.edu/~jishang/3dtrl/3dtrl.html) for more details.